Rfam/rfam-docs/docs/source/rfam-cloud.rst

   rfmake.pl -t gathering_cutoff -a

+The ``-a`` option creates an ``align`` file with an alignment of all the sequences above the gathering threshold.
 For more information about setting the ``-t`` parameter, see :ref:`choosing-gathering-threshold:Choosing gathering threshold`.

+After running rfmake you should:

+- review the :ref:`choosing-gathering-threshold:Align file` to check that the threshold is set correctly.
+- review the :ref:`choosing-gathering-threshold:Taxinfo file` to check that the taxonomic distribution of the family is correct.

-The ``-a`` option creates an ``align`` file with an alignment of all the sequences above the gathering threshold.
-Reviewing the ``align`` file can help to adjust the threshold, as the unwanted sequences can be excluded by rerunning rfmake with a higher threshold ``-t``.
+Any unwanted sequences can be excluded by rerunning rfmake with a higher threshold ``-t``.

 8. Add metadata to the DESC file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^